nodejs/package-maintenance/README.md

 in the issues within the repository.

 ## How to Join
-If you'd like to be listed as a team member, open a PR adding yourself to this MEMBERS.md along with a few words on how you are planning to contribute to the team's efforts.
+If you'd like to be listed as a team member, open a PR with a few words on how you are planning to contribute to the team's efforts.

 ## Logistics